FarhanDipto/Throttle-And-Thermo/README.md

 No rebuild is needed unless you've changed code.

-## 💡 Future Ideas

-- Add a real weather API data puller (e.g., OpenWeatherMap)
-- Track usage per key and provide dashboard
-- Add authentication and user registration

 ## 🤝 Contribution

 Feel free to fork, extend, and PR.
-If you're learning Go, Docker, or Redis — this repo is made for you!
+If you're learning Go, Docker, or Redis!

 ## 🧹 Clean Up